dadusthecoder/RenderX/README.md

 You can fully customize formatting, time stamps, log levels, etc.
 ```

-🤝 Contributing
-We welcome contributions of all kinds — backend work, sample demos, bug fixes, and documentation improvements.
-- See CONTRIBUTING.md for
-   - Contribution workflow
-   - Coding standards
-   - Backend architecture rules
-   - Issue and PR templates

 📄 License
-RenderX is licensed under the MIT License.
-- See LICENSE for details.
+RenderX is licensed under the MIT License .
+See LICENSE for details.

 ⭐ Acknowledgements